 On-Demand Streaming (VOD)

-Recorded versions of live streams or pre-produced videos that viewers can watch at any time after the live broadcast has ended.
+Recorded versions of live streams or pre-produced videos that viewers can watch anytime after the live broadcast has ended.

 Output Resolution

-The final resolution in which the live stream is delivered to viewers (e.g., 720p, 1080p).
-Often determined by encoding settings and platform capabilities.
+Encoding settings and platform capabilities often determine the final resolution at which the live stream is delivered to viewers (e.g., 720p, 1080p).

 Output Bitrate

-The amount of data transmitted per second during a live stream.
-A key setting in streaming software that affects video quality and bandwidth usage.
+The amount of data transmitted per second during a live stream is a key setting in streaming software that affects video quality and bandwidth usage.

 On-Screen Display (OSD)